-New York is one of my favorite cities.
-I visited 16 years ago while traveling to a family wedding in New Jersey.
+New York is one of my favourite cities.
+I visited 16 years ago while travelling to a family wedding in New Jersey.
 The yellow cabs, towering skyscrapers and neon lights of times square make you feel like your on a movie set.
-Like most Major cities it can be expensive, we’ve got tips on Visiting New York on a budget.
+Like most major cities it can be expensive, we’ve got tips on Visiting New York On A Budget.

 Saving Money on Museums and Culture

 Visiting the big museums in New York can range from $20-$25 per person, but you can save.
 Some of the have certain entry times where you can donate as you wish.
-Guggenheim between 5pm-7.45 pm on Saturdays, 2pm-6pm on Wednesdays.
-The 9/11 Memorial Museum is free after 5pm on Tuesdays, the museum of modern art and museum of moving images are both free from 4pm-8pm on Fridays.
+Guggenheim between 5 pm-7.45 pm on Saturdays, 2 pm-6 pm on Wednesdays.
+The 9/11 Memorial Museum is free after 5 pm on Tuesdays, the museum of modern art and the museum of moving images are both free from 4 pm-8 pm on Fridays.

-To experience Broadway on a budget, you can pick up discounted theater tickets at the TKTS booths which see same day tickets for 50% off.
+To experience Broadway on a budget, you can pick up discounted theatre tickets at the TKTS booths which see same-day tickets for 50% off.
 You can also check out free performances by students at the Julliard performing arts school.

 Top City Views

-The Most Iconic view point is from the Observation deck of The Empire State Building, but it is pricey at $54 to go to the 102 floor.
+The Most Iconic viewpoint is from the Observation deck of The Empire State Building, but it is pricey at $54 to go to the 102 floors.
 The Rockefeller Center is not as tall as the Empire state building but is more reasonably priced ad $36.

-On the ground you can experience spectacular views across the water to lower Manhattan from Brooklyn Bridge.
-If you fancy getting up and close to the statue of liberty you can take a free boat trip across the harbor on the Staten Island Ferry.
+On the ground, you can experience spectacular views across the water to lower Manhattan from Brooklyn Bridge.
+If you fancy getting up and close to the statue of liberty you can take a free boat trip across the harbour on the Staten Island Ferry.
 The service shuttles to Staten Island from Manhattan 24hours a day taking as little as 25 minutes travel time each way.

 Budget Food and Drink